Behavioral Sciences Definitions

 Answer:

-Practice management the Dental Office Setting:
+Practice Management In The Dental Office Setting:

 - Selection of the location